-The next step is to integrate out the fermionic degrees of freedom and to do so one needs to linearize the theory which can be done with the help of Hubbard–Stratonovich (HS) transformation.
-In the HS transformation one can introduce $4$ auxiliary fields associated with the $4$ different type of interactions.
-For a detailed bosonization calculation one can look in Appendix A of Ref.~\cite{Hell:2008cc}.
-We mark the isoscalar and isovector auxiliary fields by $\sigma$ and $\pi$ respectively, and use `$s$' and `$ps$' in the subscripts to denote Lorentz scalar and pseudoscalar, respectively.
-In a mean-field approximation some of the auxiliary fields have an equilibrium expectation value.
+To integrate out the fermionic degrees of freedom one needs to linearise the theory which can be done with the help of Hubbard–Stratonovich (HS) transformation.
+In the HS transformation, one can introduce $4$ auxiliary fields associated with the $4$ different types of interactions.
+For a detailed bosonisation calculation, one can look in Appendix A of Ref.~\cite{Hell:2008cc}.
+We mark the isoscalar and isovector auxiliary fields by $\sigma$ and $\pi$, respectively, and use `$s$' and `$ps$' in the subscripts to denote Lorentz scalar and pseudoscalar, respectively.
+In a mean-field approximation, some of the auxiliary fields have an equilibrium expectation value.

 The expectation value of operators in the pseudoscalar channel is $0$ due to parity conservation.
-In absence of $\mu_I$ and $eB$, iso-spin symmetry ensures
+In absence of $\mu_I$ and $eB$, isospin symmetry ensures

 This makes the Free Energy ($\Omega$) and other vacuum observables independent of $c$.

 The auxiliary field $\sigma_s$ is given by